hanabi/hanabi.github.io/Reference.md

 ### The Elimination Self-Chop Move

 * Sometimes, you will have narrowed down your *Elimination Notes* to one specific card.
 Thus, even though the card has no positive clues on it, you know the exact identity of the card.
-* If the card in question is on your chop AND the card is not yet playable AND you need to discard, you should obviously not discard the important elimination card.
+* If the card in question is on your chop **and** the card is not yet playable **and** you need to discard, you should obviously not discard the important elimination card.
 You should instead self-chop move and discard the next thing.

 ### Play Elimination